 We present clinical and molecular evidence for a novel imprinting disorder caused by maternal uniparental disomy of chromosome 20 (UPD(20)mat syndrome), based on studies of seven new patients.
-This disorder is characterized by mild prenatal growth restriction, severe short stature with proportional head circumference, and profound feeding difficulty.
+This disorder is characterized by mild prenatal growth restriction, severe postnatal short stature with proportional head circumference, and profound feeding difficulty.
 Four previously-reported patients and an additional patient from the UPD database with UPD(20)mat demonstrated this pattern of growth delay and failure-to-thrive; however, their diagnoses were complicated by mosaic trisomy 20 (Table 1).
-It is possible that residual undetectable trisomy mosaicism contributes to the phenotype of the patients presented here; however, the striking similarities in the phenotype implicate UPD as the causative factor.
+It is possible that residual undetected trisomy mosaicism contributes to the phenotype of the patients presented here; however, the striking similarities in the phenotype implicate UPD as the causative factor.
 Additionally, growth delay and failure-to-thrive are not reported in six patients with mosaic trisomy 20 where the disomic cell line had biparental inheritance, providing additional evidence that UPD(20)mat is necessary for this phenotype (Table 1).
 10-12 Furthermore, there are no reports about UPD(20)mat carriers with a normal clinical outcome.
 Taken together, this suggests that UPD(20)mat leads to growth restriction, early feeding difficulties and severe postnatal growth delay.
 In our series there is no evidence for significant developmental delay, as all individuals are doing well in an age-appropriate classroom setting, although three of the seven patients have a history of hypotonia.
 Four of the patients in this series responded to growth hormone treatment.
 This included two patients with demonstrable growth hormone deficiency, which was also reported previously in a single case.7 Additional variable features found in previously-published individual cases may be the result of the chromosomal abnormalities that lead to the formation of the UPD(20)mat, such as mosaic trisomy 20, or homozygosity for pathogenic variants in disease-associated genes.

 Although some individuals presented with additional findings, the striking phenotypic similarity is the unexplained feeding difficulty manifesting in early infancy.
 Generally, the infants did not show a normal hunger drive, would not wake to eat, and would not spontaneously cry to be fed.
 Despite extensive testing in most patients, no anatomic or physiologic etiology could be found in any of the cases.
 Five out of seven of the patients depended on direct gastric feeds in infancy until late preschool/early elementary school.
 They gained weight on feeds, but may have had an increased energy requirement as their improvement was not as great as would be expected for the amount of calories consumed.
 At the time of last evaluation, they still displayed decreased hunger, generally eating small meals with parental encouragement.